-Tupelo Honey Café is partnering with the Shiloh neighborhood to build an amphitheater and outdoor kitchen for the South Asheville community.
-Photo courtesy of Tupelo Honey
+Tupelo Honey Cafe is partnering with the Shiloh neighborhood to build an amphitheater and outdoor kitchen for the South Asheville community.

 More than great food is cooking in the kitchens of local eateries — there’s a spirit of collaboration afoot.

 Would you walk 100 miles in the July heat of Washington, D.C., to make a point about issues important to you?
 A group of grandparents say “yes.”
 (Photo at Pritchard Park in Asheville — during cooler days — by Richard Fireman)